WorldFishCenter/peskas.timor.data.pipeline/README.md

 Actions](https://docs.github.com/en/actions/learn-github-actions).
 This
 allow us to take advantages of best practices in continous development and integration (CD/CI) and automatically link the code to execution.
+However, these workflow functions work almost as scripts because they don’t take parameters and are used for their side effects.

 Each job in the pipeline is defined in the workflow file:
 [`.github/workflows/data-pipeline.yaml`](https://github.com/WorldFishCenter/peskas.timor.data.pipeline/blob/main/.github/workflows/data-pipeline.yaml)